 The Geography Program in the Department of Government & History aims at graduating students with excellent spatial thinking and geospatial skill set that help them stand out from the crowd in the job market.

-Why Choose Geography?
+Why Choose GEOGRAPHY @ FSU?

-2. You travel with knowledge; knowing where to go and why take picture there;
+- travel with knowledge; knowing where to go and why take picture there;

-Understand fundamental geographic concepts as well as explain geographic processes;
+- Understand fundamental geographic concepts as well as explain geographic processes;

-Think spatially and identify spatial patterns and relationships of geographic phenomena, such as weather, natural and anthropogenic hazards, population, diseases, crime events, pedestrian crashes, land uses, and urbanization;
+- Think spatially and identify spatial patterns and relationships of geographic phenomena, such as weather, natural and anthropogenic hazards, population, diseases, crime events, pedestrian crashes, land uses, and urbanization;

 With a degree in Geography, your career will be broad.
 You will be hired by either government, academic, or private sector for a variety of jobs, such as environmental scientist, environmental consultant, geotechnical engineer, transportation manager, market researcher, business development, real estate appraiser, environmental economist, tour guide, manager of sustainability, urban and regional planner, logistics analyst, geointelligence specialist, and more.
 Please see the list below for more details.